 The goal of the Flavell lab is to understand how neural circuits generate long-lasting behavioral states.
 By monitoring and manipulating the simple, well-defined nervous system of C. elegans, we aim to identify cellular and circuit mechanisms that organize animal behaviors over seconds, minutes, and hours.

-The goal of the Gabrieli lab is to understand principles of brain organization that are consistent across individuals and those that vary across people due to age, personality, and other dimensions of individuality.
-Therefore, we examine brain-behavior relations across the life span, from children through the elderly.
-Our primary methods are brain imaging (functional and structural), and the experimental behavioral study of patients with brain injuries.
-The majority of our studies involve functional magnetic resonance imaging (fMRI), but we also employ other brain measures as needed to address scientific questions, including electroencephalography (EEG).
+The goal of our lab is to understand principles of brain organization that are consistent across individuals and those that vary across people due to age, personality, and other dimensions of individuality.
+We study the brain bases of learning, memory, emotion, and motivation, how these develop in children and adolescents, and how these differ in dyslexia, ADHD, autism, depression, and schizophrenia.
+Our primary methods are brain imaging (functional and structural), and the experimental study of behavior.

 Research in the Gibson Lab (a.k.a.
 TedLab) is aimed at investigating how people learn, represent and process language.
 In addition, we have recently started to investigate the relationship between language, cognition and culture.
 We use a variety of methods, including behavioral experiments (e.g., reading and listening studies, lexical priming experiments, dual-task experiments, individual differences studies), statistical modeling and corpus analyses.
 In collaboration with other labs we also use eye-tracking methods, event-related potentials (ERPs) and functional MRI.
 Below are the major lines of research and research questions pursued in the lab.